Nikorasu/phewer/README.md

 # **phew!** the Pico (or Python) HTTP Endpoint Wrangler
+**Phewer** fork - by Nikorasu, with debugging help from Fritz_Tom <sub>*discordID*:769156295092863046</sub>

+This version attempts to improve error handling, and is a little more robust.

 A small webserver and templating library specifically designed for MicroPython on the Pico W. It aims to provide a complete toolkit for easily creating high